A toss between recurring card payments vs direct debit: What’s your bet?

 Direct debits have cheaper processing fees than card payments, making them cost-effective for high-volume firms.
 This helps product delivery services, as cheaper rates can boost business margins.

-2. Higher payment success rate
+2. A higher success rate

-3. Client trust
+3. Improved customer trust

 4. Simplified cash flow